GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 5. Click **Create**.

-This deploys the demo JWT public key to the minikube cluster as a Secret.
+This deploys the demo JWT public key to your cluster as a Secret.

+For more information about using JWT keys in Bank of Anthos, check out the <walkthrough-editor-open-file filePath="extras/jwt/README.md">JWT Key Pair Secret README</walkthrough-editor-open-file>.

 ## Run on Kubernetes